truenas/documentation/content/SCALE/Introduction/SCALEHardwareGuide.md

 ### Ethernet Networking

-The “Network” in “Network Attached Storage” is obviously just as important as Storage but the topic can be reduced to a few key points:
+The “Network” in “Network Attached Storage” is just as important as Storage but the topic can be reduced to a few key points:

 * Simplicity is often the secret to reliability with network configurations.
 * Faster individual interfaces such as 10/25/40/100GbE are preferred to aggregating slower interfaces.